 Emily Rosenman is an urban and economic geographer who researches the connections between finance, urbanization, and inequality.
 Her work is motivated by the aim of understanding relationships that produce both wealth and impoverishment, with particular attention to the uneven geographies of financialization and racialization that characterize contemporary urban life.

 Joshua Inwood is a professor of geography and holds a joint appointment with the Rock Ethics Institute.
 His work is focused on race, processes of racialization, racial capital, and the Civil Rights Movement and the U.S. South.

-Undergraduate scholars interested in attending GENIUS May 9-12, 2023, should use the form below to submit the following application materials.
-Applications are due by the end of the day on Tuesday, Nov.
-15, 2022.
+Undergraduate scholars interested in attending GENIUS, should use the form below to submit the following application materials at the bottom of this page.

 - Institution email (email@example.com)

 - A statement of 500 or fewer words explaining why they would like to pursue graduate studies in geography